 I've used a lot of elbow grease trying to get the inside of my oven clean, but cleaning daily splatters and spills on the stovetop?
-Super easy.
+That's super easy.
 (Yes, really!)
-And I get slick, shiny results without special stainless steel sprays.
-In fact, I have a bottle of Stainless Steel Magic spray that I never use; I find rubbing with a clean kitchen towel to be a far superior (and simpler) method.
-This is my basic routine:
+And I get slick, shiny results without special sprays.
+In fact, I have a bottle of spray that I never use; I find rubbing with a clean kitchen towel to be a far superior (and simpler) method.
+This is my basic routine.

 What You Need

-2. Soak the knobs in soapy water while you wipe down the stovetop.
+- Soak the knobs: Drop the knobs in soapy water and let them soak while you wipe down the stovetop.

-9. Use a soapy scrub brush to clean the grates in the sink.
-(We don't do this every time we cook, maybe once every couple of weeks.)
+- Clean the grates: Use a soapy scrub brush to clean the grates in the sink.
+(I don't do this every time I cook; maybe once every couple of weeks.)
 Rinse and let dry completely.

-You can also remove the gas burner covers, but we find that they're hard to clean (the intense heat must really solidify those stains) and not worth the trouble.
-Plus, we fear getting water where it doesn't belong near those clicking gas starters.
+- You can also remove the gas burner covers, but I find that they're hard to clean (the intense heat must really solidify those stains) and not worth the trouble.
+Plus, I fear getting water where it doesn't belong near those clicking gas starters.

-This is our method, but we realize it isn't perfect for every type of stove.
+This is my method, but I realize it isn't perfect for every type of stove.
 What are your best tips?
 Any electric stove users have some advice?